jaden-rufino-aguiar/NCCDatabase/README.md

 # NCCDatabase
-Database for NCC student using PHP and MySQL
+Developed a comprehensive student management system for the NCC using PHP and MySQL.
+Implemented features for student registration, attendance tracking, and performance monitoring, enhancing administrative efficiency and record-keeping.